genXdev/GenXdev.FileSystem/README.md

         Position?                    named
         Default value                False
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -ResetArchiveAttributeAfterSelection [<SwitchParameter>]
-        In addition of copying only files that have the archive attribute set, will then reset this attribute on the source Required?                    false
+        In addition of copying only files that have the archive attribute set, will then reset this attribute on the source
+        Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -FileExcludeFilter <String[]>
         Exclude any files that matches any of these names/paths/wildcards